 Yes and no, depending on the lactose level.
 In smaller servings, you can eat low-lactose, low-FODMAP foods like butter, Cheddar or Swiss cheese.
-But stay away from high-FODMAP ones like milk and ice cream.
+But stay away from high-FODMAP ones like milk, ice cream, and Ricotta cheese.

 Why are onion and garlic-infused oils safe to eat?